ssrg-vt/n3350_pacman/README.md

 **Introduction**

 This is the collection of documentation, results and uCode Patches to replicate Pointer Authentication Code Case study on Intel N3350 / Goldmont Plus Architecture
->* This work builds upon different case studies presnted in Woot'23 publication and Blackhat'22 by Pietro Borrello et.al
+>* This work builds upon case study presented in Woot'23 publication and Blackhat'22 by Pietro Borrello et.al
 >* uCode patching and tracing mechanism is primarily inspired by authors published work found at: https://github.com/pietroborrello/CustomProcessingUnit

 Intel Atom N3350 (Glodmont) is used architecture of choice to test implementation of Pointer Authentication Codes(PAC) on x86_64